-The teacher education program leads to "initial certification" to teach physical education in grades PreK-12 in New York State.
+The PETE program leads to "initial certification" to teach physical education in grades PreK-12 in New York State.
 To obtain "professional certification" students must earn a master’s degree within five years of initial certification.
 This program also certifies successful candidates to coach in New York.
-Depending on how students meet requirements in General Education, the academic major in physical education, and in teacher certification, it may take more than 120 credits to complete this program.
+Depending on how students meet requirements in General Education, and the PETE major it may take more than 120 credits to complete this program.
 Careful advisement is important for timely graduation.

 Admission to the Program

-Students who pursue the physical education teacher education major can declare their intent to major at admission to the College.
+Students who pursue the PETE major can declare their intent to major at admission to the College.
 Acceptance into the major requires all of the following:

 - a completed application form